markmatamoros-alt/Space-Game/README.md

 My programming contributions pertained to Unity's Arduino integration.
 It must be noted that the Uduino plugin was utilized for communcation.

-While I am the author of the Arduino script for the both client and server setups and the script for independent control testing, I assisted with the development of these Unity-related files:
+While I am the author of the Arduino script for the both client and server setups and the script for independent control testing, I assisted with the development of these Unity files:

   *Unity Space Game -> Assets -> ArduinoServerController.cs